Copyright: EPI Inc. Contact: tech@epi-eng.com

 6. The combination of greater powerplant weight and further-forward powerplant CG location will move the empty CG of the aircraft further forward.
 You will have to compensate by moving the wing forward or by moving some other masses rearward to re-establish the proper relationship between the aircraft CG and the wing center of lift.

 7. Unless you move the wing forward (not usually a simple task, nor one without other potential pitfalls) the adjustments needed to bring the aircraft empty CG back into range, combined with the more-forward CG of the powerplant, will increase the Mass Moment Of Inertia (mmoi) of the aircraft about the pitch and yaw axes (AND, in the case of a twin, around the roll axis as well).
-That change alone can have a dramatically undesirable effect on the flying qualities of a previously pleasant-flying aircraft.
+That change alone can have a highly undesirable effect on the flying qualities of a previously pleasant-flying aircraft.

 - - It reduces the stabilizing influences of the rudder and horizontal stabilizer on the aircraft.